Home

 Tasks in Executor are executed in threads, and each thread shares JVM resources, i.e. Execution memory.
 There is no strong isolation of memory resources between tasks because TaskMemoryManager shares the memory managed by the MemoryManager.
 Therefore, it is possible that the task that came first may take up a lot of memory, and the next task may hang due to lack of memory.

-TaskMemoryManager via memory pools limit memory that can be allocated to each task to range from 1 / (2 * n) to 1 / n, where n is the number of tasks that are currently running.
+TaskMemoryManager via memory pools limits memory that can be allocated to each task to range from 1 / (2 * n) to 1 / n, where n is the number of tasks that are currently running.
 Therefore, more tasks running concurrently — less memory available to each of them.

 Conclusion